 Hobbies: Drinking way too much coffee, hiking all over NC, being a Hufflpuff, and volunteering at North Star LGBTQ+ Community Center

 “We must recognize and nurture the creative parts of each other without always understanding what will be created.” – Audre Lorde

 Erin Adamson (she/her/hers) serves as the Assistant Director of the Women’s Center at Wake Forest University.
 Erin oversees the day to day operation of the women’s center, including supervising student workers, liaising with the LEAVES student peers, and planning programs around gender equity.
-Before Wake, she was facilitating dialogues and programming around social issues through a historical lens at the Levine Museum of the New South.
 She is passionate about using an intersectional feminist lens to promote gender equity on campus.

 Hometown: Charlotte, NC

 Education: Spelman College (BA) – Spanish; North Carolina State University (MA) – English-Linguistics

 Hobbies: Reading, creative writing, and listening to music